Emergency Fund: What It Is and Why It's Important

 • Definitely start or continue saving towards your emergency fund.
 Even if you can only spare $25 per month right now, do it!
 It will get you on the road to hitting your goal and earning you compound interest.
 Otherwise, if an emergency were to strike, you’ll likely have to resort to credit cards or tapping any retirement savings, which probably involves a penalty.

 • Continue to pay down high-interest debt, like credit card debt.
-You want to get this kind of debt out of your life, given the interest rates that currently sit between 15% and 19%.
+You want to get this kind of debt out of your life, given the interest rates can currently top 20%.
 You might explore balance transfer offers that let you pay no or very low interest for a period of time (say, 18 months) which can help you pay down your debt.
+Just make sure you understand the fees that are typically involved.

 • Steadily stick to your schedule for low-interest debt, which typically includes student loans and mortgages.